Disclaimer: I do not own Harry Potter.

 "Hair dye, 'd. y. e.'
 Its a product used by Muggles to change their hair-colour.
 You really never paid attention in Muggle Studies, did you?"

-"No" she replied.
+"No" I replied.
 "Why the hell would be interested in learning about that subspecies of human?"

 "Oh no you're not."
-I said, snapping out of my daydreams, "we have an Ancient Runes project to do."
+Sarina snapped, "we have an Ancient Runes project to do."